 Please practice 'Leave No Trace' ethics (see the "Preservation" chapter) during your visit.
-The visitor center is located within Patagonia Lake State Park and is open daily.
+The visitor center is located within Patagonia Lake State Park and is open Thursdays through Mondays from 8:30 a.m. to 4 p.m., October 15 through April 15.
 Although the natural area is always open, the visitor center is closed during the summer.
 Permits for hiking, hunting or horseback riding can be obtained from the Patagonia Lake State Park visitor center or by calling (520) 287-6965.
 Park hours may change.
-Please check AZStateParks.com before your visit.
+Please check AZStateParks. com before your visit.
 The park is located at 400 Lake Patagonia Road, Patagonia, AZ 85624; (520) 287-2791.